This post covers a few simple yet powerful online privacy tools that are essential steps to slowing the privacy abuse we’ve all experienced.

 Here at Next Step Survival, we take steps in the right direction, and these are the first steps toward a more secure online version of you.

 The steps outlined and the online privacy tools I share are only the beginning.
-I don’t go into Virtual Private Networks (VPN), third-party-password applications, intrusive social media platforms, or anything like that.
+I won’t go into Virtual Private Networks (VPN), third-party-password applications, intrusive social media platforms, or anything else.
 I’m going over a few basic steps for your online privacy.

 Hey, did you miss “Can We Have Privacy In 2021”?
 I don’t want to brag, but it’s one of my best articles.